 I love that it’s an easy way to ensure they are eating their veggies.
 They will take down one of these pouches in a matter of minutes but they don’t always dig into a big bowl of peas or a plate full of broccoli. #yet #Iwontgiveup

-So today I’m giving you the run-down on what I use, how it works and five easy homemade squeezie combinations to get you started.
-(Check out these 5 additional homemade baby food pouches for more ideas!)
+So today I’m giving you the run-down on what I use, how it works and 5 easy homemade squeezie combinations to get you started.

 You’ll also need to buy refill pouches (they come in batches of 50 and you will go through them!)

-They have other accessories, but I’ve stuck to these basics so far.
+They have other accessories, but I’ve stuck to these basics and been fine.

 You’ll also need an immersion/hand blender or regular blender to make the purees to put into the squeeze pouches.

+Step 1.
+Set up the station.
 You set up the squeeze station by inserting three pouches into the bottom (they fit through some grooves and sort of snap in.)
-Then you put the empty containers on top and screw them onto the bags.
+Then you put the empty containers on top and screw them onto the bags to prepare for filling.

-Note: Be sure to write the contents and date on your bags before you start to fill them.
-Much easier than after they’re done.
+Pro tip: Be sure to write the contents and date on your bags before you start to fill them.
+Much easier to do it before rather than after they’re filled.

-Next, you spoon your puree mix into each container, filling it almost to the top.
+Step 2.
+Add puree mixes.
+Next, spoon your puree mix into each container, filling it almost to the top.
 You use the press tool and push the puree down into the pouch.
 It’s a weirdly gratifying feeling.

-After the bags are filled, unscrew the tubes and carefully pull the bags out.
+Step 3.
+Remove the bags.
+After the bags are filled, unscrew the tubes from the top and carefully pull the bags out, keeping them level so they don't spill.
 Twist on the orange top and voila!

 Check out the recipes below and get to making some baby food pouches.
 I hope your little one enjoys!